godaddy/gasket/packages/gasket-data/README.md

 console.log(gasketData.something); // interesting
 ```

+Note that `@gasket/data` is only expected to be used in the browser, and not in
+server-side code.

 ### Adding Data

-To add to the data exposed in `@gasket/data`, you can write to the HTTP response object's `locals.gasketData` property.
-For example when using the [middleware lifecycle] in a plugin:
+To add to the data exposed in `@gasket/data`, you can write to the HTTP response
+object's `locals.gasketData` property.
+For example, when using the [middleware lifecycle] in a plugin:

 ```js
 module.exports = {